With nationwide applause, Britain mourns the 'hero' Captain Tom Moore | ExBulletin

 With nationwide applause, Britain mourns the ‘hero’ Captain Tom Moore

-MARSTON MORETAINE, England (Reuters) – Prime Minister Boris Johnson joined people across the UK on Wednesday in applause in front of their front doors in a tribute to Captain Tom Moore, the centenarian who touched the hearts of millions during the deadlock latest COVID-19.
+Prime Minister Boris Johnson joined people across the UK on Wednesday in applause outside their front doors in a tribute to Captain Tom Moore, the centenary who touched the hearts of millions during last year’s COVID-19 blockade.

 Moore, who raised more than 30 30 million ($ 41 million) for the National Health Service by walking up and down his garden, leaning on a frame, died Tuesday at Bedford Hospital after suffering from pneumonia and COVID-19.
 He had been battling cancer for 5 years.